Comparison

 Do Sea-Bands actually work?

 Some studies show benefit from P6 acupressure, but results are mixed.
-Stillwave's 100 Hz approach was specifically validated in a controlled study at Nagoya University.
+Stillwave takes a different approach — a fixed 100 Hz sound session through earbuds.

 Can I use both Sea-Bands and Stillwave together?

 Yes.
-They use completely different mechanisms, so there's no conflict.
+They use completely different approaches, so there's no conflict.
 Some people use both for extra coverage on long trips.

 Which is better for car sickness?